North Carolina Models and Innovations

 - Results: To date, the program has advanced three aspects of medical home patient care for this target population: provided further understanding of the spectrum of homelessness, including "hidden" homelessness; implemented outreach with creation of new community partnerships and a community housing coalition; and integrated medical care and behavioral health care for HIV.

-- Need: To change the health profile of North Carolina.
+- Need: To lessen the impact of chronic disease and associated complications in North Carolina.

 - Intervention: Partners in Health and Wholeness, an initiative of the NC Council of Churches, is a faith-based program that integrates healthy living within congregations while offering financial support to launch or expand health initiatives.

-- Results: Since its founding in 2009, over 475 churches have become certified with PHW, many in rural areas, and over 350 mini-grants have been awarded to congregations.
+- Results: Since its founding in 2009, over 500 churches have become a part of the PHW, many in rural areas, and over 375 mini-grants have been awarded to congregations.